SCOTTY0101/swearjar-website/README.md

 # swearjar-website
-Static website built via AWS Route 53 to host my cloud platform.
+Static website built and hosted on AWS cloud.
 Code changes are getting written faster than the Github updates.